-Our Board is ultimately responsible for the oversight of our overall risk management processes while each of the Banks' respective board of directors are responsible for risk management oversight at such Bank.
-Our Board approves policies that set operational standards and risk limits at the Banks, and any changes to either Bank's risk management program require approval by such Bank's board of directors.
+Our Board is ultimately responsible for the oversight of our overall risk management processes while the Bank's respective board of directors are responsible for risk management oversight at the Bank.
+Our Board approves policies that set operational standards and risk limits at the Bank, and any changes to the Bank's risk management program require approval by the Bank's board of directors.
 Management is responsible for the implementation, integrity and maintenance of our risk management systems ensuring the directives are implemented and administered in compliance with the approved policy.
+Our

-Our Chief Risk Officer supervises the overall management of our risk management program, reports to management and yet also retains independent access to both our Board and each Banks' board of directors.
+Chief Risk Officer supervises the overall management of our risk management program, reports to management and yet also retains independent access to both our Board and the Bank's board of directors.